Original: April 16, 1997

-18.01 There shall be a Chair of the Grievance Committee to be elected in accordance with the provisions of Article 16.
+18.01 There shall be two (2) Co-Chairs of the Grievance Committee to be elected in accordance with the provisions of Article 16.
 The President of the Association may not be the Chair of the Grievance Committee, save and except as otherwise expressly provided for in this Article 18.00.

 18.02 The Board of Directors shall appoint the members of the Grievance Committee pursuant to Article 16.

-18.04 The Grievance Committee shall act in an advisory capacity to the Chair of the Grievance Committee, and at the request of the Chair of the Grievance Committee, may assist in the investigation or management of grievances.
-However, responsibility for advising members, making recommendations to the Board of Directors and seeking legal advice rests with the Chair of the Grievance Committee.
-Meetings of the Grievance Committee shall be called at the discretion of the Chair.
+18.04 The Grievance Committee shall act in an advisory capacity to the Co-Chairs of the Grievance Committee, and at the request of the Co-Chairs of the Grievance Committee, may assist in the investigation or management of grievances.
+However, responsibility for advising members, making recommendations to the Board of Directors and seeking legal advice rests with the Co-ChairS of the Grievance Committee.
+Meetings of the Grievance Committee shall be called at the discretion of the Co-Chairs.

-18.05 Members seeking advice regarding a complaint or potential grievance will normally be referred to the Chair of the Grievance Committee, who will assume carriage of the matter on behalf of the Association.
+18.05 Members seeking advice regarding a complaint or potential grievance will normally be referred to the Co-Chairs of the Grievance Committee, one of whom will assume carriage of the matter on behalf of the Association.

-18.06 If the Chair of the Grievance Committee is unable to advise or represent a member for any reason, then the Chair of the Grievance Committee shall withdraw from advising or representing that member by letter to the President, copied to the Grievance Committee.
-After consultation with the Board of Directors, the President or his/her designate may appoint another person to act as the temporary Chair of the Grievance Committee for the purposes of the representation of that member.
+18.06 If the Co-Chairs of the Grievance Committee are unable to advise or represent a member for any reason, then the Co-Chairs of the Grievance Committee shall withdraw from advising or representing that member by letter to the President, copied to the Grievance Committee.
+After consultation with the Board of Directors, the President or his/her designate may appoint another person member of the Grievance Committee for the purposes of the representation of that member.

-18.07 If a member does not wish to be represented by the Chair of the Grievance Committee or the temporary Chair, the President of the Association, after consultation with the Board of Directors, and if the President deems it appropriate, may select a temporary Chair of the Grievance Committee for the purposes of the representation of that member.
+18.07 If a member does not wish to by one represented by the Co-Chairs of the Grievance Committee or their appointed representative, the President of the Association, after consultation with the Board of Directors, and if the President deems it appropriate, may select another member of the Grievance Committee for the purposes of the representation of that member.

-18.08 If the Chair of the Grievance Committee is unable to fulfil his or her duties due to illness or absence or any reason, the Board of Directors may select a temporary Chair of the Grievance Committee.
+18.09 If a Co-Chair of the Grievance Committee is unable to fulfil his or her duties due to illness or absence or any reason, the Board of Directors may select a temporary Co-Chair of the Grievance Committee.

-18.09 For the purposes of this Article, a temporary Chair of the Grievance Committee can be a
+18.10 For the purposes of this Article, a temporary Co-Chair of the Grievance Committee can be a

 member of the Board of Directors, a member of the Grievance Committee or any other